JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

 Extend the functionality of the application to retrieve the individual messages by id.

-1. In `MessageService` class, add new function `findMessageById(id: String)` to retrieve the individual messages by id:
+1. In the `MessageService` class, add the new function `findMessageById(id: String)` to retrieve the individual messages by id:

     ```kotlin
     import org.springframework.jdbc.core.query